Home > Living and Working Well > Health Conditions > Suicide

 • improve support for people bereaved by suicide

-Suicide remains a major public health issue as Blackpool continues to have one of the highest suicide rates in the country, with a rising trend in female suicide; steps need to be taken to reduce the number of suicides locally.
+Suicide remains a major public health issue as Blackpool continues to have one of the highest suicide rates in the country; steps need to be taken to reduce the number of suicides locally.

 Facts and figures